-- (a) On the normal course of vessels showing the marking prescribed in article 3.16;
+- (a) On the normal course of vessels showing the marking referred to in article 3.16;

 - (b) At entrances to and in harbours;

 - (c) Near and on berthing areas;

 - (d) In areas reserved for water skiing or similar activities.

 - (e) On fairways

 - (f) In ports

-- 2. All vessels shall keep at a sufficient distance from a vessel showing the marking prescribed in article 3.36.
+2. All vessels shall keep at a sufficient distance from a vessel showing the marking referred to in article 3.36.